victorjonsson/jQuery-Form-Validator/README.md

 *name* - The name of the validator, which is used in the validation attribute of the input element.

-*validate* - Callback function that validates the input.
+*validatorFunction* - Callback function that validates the input.
 Should return a boolean telling if the value is considered valid or not.

 *errorMessageKey* - Name of language property that is used in case the value of the input is invalid.